Progressive talk radio: History

 Progressive talk radio programs in markets across the U.S. have existed for many decades.
 The Chicago Federation of Labor (via WCFL) and Socialist Party of America (via WEVD in New York City) each launched radio stations in the 1920s as organs for progressive political activism.
 In the 1960s, freeform rock stations featured outspoken air personalities who mixed progressive rock with controversial commentary and news reports on current events such as the Vietnam War and the Civil Rights Movement.
-A few talk stations, such as WMCA in New York and WERE in Cleveland carried controversial counterculture talk programming.
+A few talk stations, such as WMCA in New York City and WERE in Cleveland carried controversial counterculture talk programming.
 Politically oriented talk radio stations often featured liberal hosts such as Alan Berg and Alex Bennett sharing the schedule with more conservative personalities.
 The Fairness Doctrine and equal-time rules effectively required that stations broadcasting controversial political content also provide airtime for the opposing viewpoint; progressive stations such as WMCA would thus usually have a "house conservative" (in WMCA's case, Bob Grant) to maintain balance.
 One of the most notable liberal talk-show hosts was Michael Jackson, who had a show for 35 years at KABC in Los Angeles, often commenting on both political and national issues.

 Two developments in the late 1980s – the struggle of AM radio music formats against FM, and the repeal of the Federal Communications Commission (FCC) "fairness doctrine" – set the stage for the growth of more political talk programming.
 Conservative commentator Rush Limbaugh became one of the early success stories of this new radio environment, helped by a syndication arrangement that was financially appealing to local stations.
 Many other radio hosts used his show as a model.
 During the 1990s, radio stations found that a schedule of mostly conservative radio drew more listeners than liberal or mixed programming.

 From the mid-1990s to the early 2000s, few liberal talk hosts had national exposure.
 Shock jocks Don Imus and Tom Leykis were sometimes described as liberal, though their shows were not based on political ideology.
 Syndicated efforts from Jim Hightower and Mario Cuomo were short-lived.
 Hightower publishes The Hightower Lowdown newsletter (2015) and is still producing audio insight segments heard on various media broadcasts.

 There were some notable local liberal hosts during this period: Ed Schultz in Fargo, North Dakota; Randi Rhodes in West Palm Beach, Florida; Bernie Ward in San Francisco, California; Mike Malloy in Atlanta, Georgia; and Michael Jackson in Los Angeles, California.
 The UAW-owned network i.e. America had over 30 affiliates, including Sirius Satellite Radio, and a lineup of Doug Stephan, Nancy Skinner, Thom Hartmann, Peter Werbe, Mike Malloy, and The Young Turks.
 New management at the UAW was unenthusiastic about being in the network radio business and in 2003 went silent.
 Doug Stephan (not an overt liberal), Thom Hartmann, and The Young Turks continued on the air, with Stephan on over 300 affiliates, Hartmann holding about 25 (plus Sirius), and the Turks holding their spot on Sirius, all three being independently owned and syndicated.